hungchun-lin/Stock-price-prediction-using-GAN/README.md

 The group presentation slides in pdf.

 ### Code
-The code used for data download, preprocessing, and modeling.
+The code used for data preprocessing and modeling.
 Please check code folder for detailed instruction.
 There are also pretained models that can generate stock price.